substratum/template/README.md

 If you are ready to get AntiPiracy set up, all you need to look at is [LoadingProcess.c](app/src/main/jni/LoadingProcess.c)!

-First change the [getAPStatus](app/src/main/jni/LoadingProcess.c#L12) value on line 12 from `JNI_FALSE` to `JNI_TRUE`.
+First change the [ENABLE_ANTI_PIRACY](app/src/main/jni/LoadingProcess.c#L7) value on line 7 from `JNI_FALSE` to `JNI_TRUE`.

 Compile your theme as a SIGNED release APK from Android Studio (Build -> Generate Signed APK).
-Then launch the signed apk on your device and your log will spit out an error log under the name "SubstratumThemeReport", and you want to copy and paste that into [APK_SIGNATURE_PRODUCTION](app/src/main/jni/LoadingProcess.c#L25) on line 25, then count the amount of characters you have that you pasted, and replace `000` with the number you got from your counter (http://www.lettercount.com/).
-This will ensure there is no easy one shot kill crack for your theme!
+Then launch the signed apk on your device and your log will spit out an error log under the name "SubstratumThemeReport", and you want to copy and paste that into [APK_SIGNATURE_PRODUCTION](app/src/main/jni/LoadingProcess.c#L10) on line 10.

 Then you would need to go to Play Developer Console.
-Then access to your app -> Services and APIs, generate a new API key for your app and then paste it into [getBase64Key](app/src/main/java/substratum/theme/template/Constants.kt#L10) on line 10.
+Then access to your app -> Services and APIs, generate a new API key for your app and then paste it into [BASE_64_LICENSE_KEY](app/src/main/java/substratum/theme/template/Constants.kt#L11) on line 11.

-Third, if you would like to enable intensive mode antipiracy (App package blacklist), add as many package names as you want under [BLACKLISTED_APPLICATIONS](app/src/main/java/substratum/theme/template/Constants.kt#L31) on line 31.
-Then enable [getBlacklistedApplications](app/src/main/jni/LoadingProcess.c#L79) on line 79.
+Third, if  you would like to change where it checks for various things such as Amazon App Store Enforcement or Play Store Enforcement, you have options listed on line 14 and lines below it, simply change from `JNI_TRUE` to `JNI_FALSE` and vice versa to make your desired configuration.

-Finally, if you would like to change where it checks for piracy such as Amazon App Store Enforcement or Play Store Enforcement, you have options listed in [Constants.kt](app/src/main/jni/LoadingProcess.c#L57-L70) for you to simply change from `JNI_TRUE` and `JNI_FALSE`!
+Finally, if you would like to enable intensive mode anti-piracy (App package blacklist), add as many package names as you want under [BLACKLISTED_APPLICATIONS](app/src/main/java/substratum/theme/template/Constants.kt#L31) on [Constants.kt](app/src/main/java/substratum/theme/template/Constants.kt) line 31.
+Then make sure to enable [ENABLE_APP_BLACKLIST_CHECK](app/src/main/jni/LoadingProcess.c#L14) on [LoadingProcess.c](app/src/main/jni/LoadingProcess.c) line 12.

 **Under no circumstances should you share your LoadingProcess.c file, unless specifically asked by an [official substratum developer!](https://github.com/substratum/documentation#team-info-and-responsibilities)**